NayeemurR/61040-portfolio/assignments/assignment1.md

 [Apps for Improving Memory](https://shelteringarmsinstitute.com/rehablogs/apps-for-improving-memory/): This is a blog article about apps that help improve your memory.
 However, these apps will just help with the memory aspect, not really the stress aspect of holding everyone’s information together.

 [MyMind](https://mymind.com/): App that acts as one place for everything you care about.
 No need to file it, label, or even tag it.
-It’s all magically organized and visualized for you.
+It’s all automatically organized and visualized for you.
 Still, I’m not sure if I would trust something like this to store and organize passwords on its own.

 [LastPass](https://www.lastpass.com/): Password management app where you can store all your logins.
-Didn’t see the option to share account for multiple people to access certain logins.
-Also, not sure if this would be helpful for storing physical pieces of important information like mail.
+I didn’t see the option to share an account with multiple people to access certain logins.
+Also, I'm not sure if this would be helpful for storing physical pieces of important information like mail.

 ## Features